zhiming-xu/google-scholar-spider/README.md

 ### Note
 - The searching and parsing process involves visiting Google websites and services.
 If these resources are not directly accessible from your area, you might need to come up with some way to break out of such restriction.
-- Running this program takes some time and you should be careful not to crawl too harshly in case that Google bans your IP.
-The `cooling_down` time for browsing Google Scholar sites can be set in [`main.find_connections`](main.py).
+- Running this program takes some time and you should be careful not to crawl too harshly in case that Google bans your IP. <del>The `cooling_down` time for browsing Google Scholar sites can be set in [`main.find_connections`](main.py).</del> I have checked `robots.txt` of Google Scholar, it says that the `/citations?user=` pages can be crawled, which is exactly what we need.
 - I have included a number of alternative sites for google.com.
-I believe it is less likely to be recognized as a bot when googling.
+I believe in this way the crawler will be less likely to be identified as a bot when googling.
 So I do not perform cooling down for [`util.google_search`](util.py).

 ## Known Issues
 ### Name extracting